mammask/EarthBiAs2017/Lecture-1-Data_Management.md

 ### Maximum number of consecutive rainfall events

-In the following example, we compute the maxmimum number of consecutive rainfall days for each station and available year.
+In the following example, we compute the maximum number of consecutive rainfall days for each station and available year.

 ``` r
 # Compute maximum number of consecutive daily rainfall events per station